Covid Information Waterland

 The most up to date measures can be found on the site of the dutch government.

-The harbor is open to water sports enthusiasts, passers-by and campers.
-The crane company continues: taps in and out of the water can be done remotely by the customer.
+The harbor is open to water sports enthusiasts and campers.
 The sanitary facilities are open at both locations.

 - Stay home if you have symptoms.